nmacknight/16s_OfavSCTLD/R/MicrobialCommunityAnalysis.md

+[!TIP]
+To efficiently implement this code, view the raw version in github, then Copy and Paiste the raw version into an Rmarkdown file.

 # Purpose

 The purpose of this document is to act as an efficient, streamlined, and comprehensive script to perform 16s analysis.